VLA Models Are More Generalizable Than You Think: Revisiting Physical and Spatial Modeling: Method

 where $A \in \mathbb{R}^{r \times d_{\text{in}}}$ and $B \in \mathbb{R}^{d_{\text{out}} \times r}$ with $r \ll \min(d_{\text{in}}, d_{\text{out}})$.
 Only $(A,B)$ are trainable, allowing ViT to adjust its feature extraction with minimal parameter overhead.

-This linear adaptation serves as a second minimal intervention on the Spatial Modeling, allowing us to test whether adjusting internal layers yields effects comparable or slightly higher than to token-level modulation.
+This linear adaptation serves as a second minimal intervention on the Spatial Modeling, allowing us to test whether adjusting internal layers yields effects comparable to, or slightly better than, token-level modulation.
 Empirical comparisons are reported in Table~\ref{tab:libero} and Table~\ref{tab:liberov}.